 Leadership in nursing can be learned, but there are several character traits of good nurse leaders that stand out: Several character-based traits stand out as skills that make a good nurse leader:

 - They are sensitive to the needs of patients, peers and staff.

 - They are supportive of the careers and goals of others.

 - They are solution-oriented.

+A great nurse leader inspires others to be better.
 Organizations led by nurses with strong leadership skills boast:

 - Higher employee satisfaction

 Essential Leadership Qualities for a Health Care Setting